 1. Bundle pricing will guarantee a speedier delivery, compared to the normal time it would take for the amount of items included in the order.
 Since everything is already packaged together, less time is taken to retrieve all of the items separately and package them accordingly

-2. This technique often results in repeat purchases of at least one of the items included in the bundle.
+2. Bundle pricing technique often results in repeat purchases of at least one of the items included in the bundle.
 The bundle gives customers a chance to sample new items related to those they love, and if they like the ones they will continue to buy those as well.

 3. Having special offers gives you something to advertise.
 Being able to promote deals in your ads will attract positive attention and bring in people who are mostly just concerned about price.

-5. Using this tactic will keep your profit system fresh and unique.
+5. Using bundle pricing strategy will keep your profit system fresh and unique.
 Because of this, competitors will find it difficult to keep track of how you’re managing success and keep up with your pricing system.

 How to Apply Bundle Pricing